DarbinRawal/Crop-recommendation-app/README.md

 ### **Preview Screenshot**

-You can also include a screenshot of your deployed app interface here for better visibility.
+I may also include a screenshot of the deployed app interface here for better visibility.
-Simply save your app image and reference it like this in your README:
+Simply save an image of the app and reference it in the README like this:

 ```markdown
 ![App Screenshot]